Short forms, long weekend.

 8:00 Hot Breakfast

-9:00 Workshops (3 hours)
+9:00 Generative Workshops (3 hours)

-12:00 Bag Lunch, Conference Farewells and Departure
+12:00 Conference Farewells and Departure

 Add an Iota of a Retreat!

-Write, read, relax, explore the region and/or venture no farther than the Institute’s fifty acres of forest and former farmland via the many trails awaiting you there and beyond.
+The retreat will be set at your own speed, and you may tailor the day’s activities to your own to schedule.
+Write, read, relax, live your dream of being a hermit, or explore the region and/or venture no farther than Cobscook Institute’s fifty acres of forest and former farmland via the many trails awaiting you there and beyond.

 Lodging

 Heartwood Lodge is a beautiful & comfortable home during the conference.
 Different room types are available to meet your needs, with full size beds and single bunk beds.
 Each room has a private bathroom and is available with single or double occupancy.
-The Lodge has a quiet library, a communal kitchen with dining room and laundry facilities.
+The Lodge has a quiet library, a communal kitchen with dining room, and laundry facilities.

 • Conference workshops & activities

-• 3 nights
+• 3 nights (check-in Thursday, checkout Sunday)

-• Single room with attached bathroom.
+• Room with attached bathroom

-• 3 nights
+• 3 nights (check-in Thursday, checkout Sunday)

-• Shared room with attached bathroom.
+• Room with attached bathroom

-RV Camping: More information coming
+RV Camping: $75

-• 3 nights
+• 3 nights (check-in Thursday, checkout Sunday)

 • Plug in and access shared bathrooms & common space.

-• 3 nights
+• 3 nights (check-in Thursday, checkout Sunday)

 • Bring your own tent and access shared bathrooms & common space.

-Retreat Registration Fee: More information coming
+Retreat Registration Fee: $550

-• 4 nights
+• 4 nights (Sunday until checkout Thursday)

-• Private room with attached bathroom.
+• Room with attached bathroom

-• Optionally attend Cobscook Movement Classes
+• Optionally attend Cobscook Movement classes